stinson122/lbyarch_mp2/readme.md

 | 29                 | 41.710000                     | 59.124000                       |
 | 30                 | 45.415000                     | 58.437000                       |
 | **Avg Time**       | **37.561200**                 | **57.930067**                   |

+***
+**Comparative Execution Time Analysis**
+<p>Vector size: 2^20</p>
+- Average ASM Time: 0.00323 seconds
+- Average SIMD Time: 0.00287 seconds
+- The SIMD kernel demonstrates slightly faster execution compared to the ASM kernel.
+On average, SIMD outperforms ASM by about 0.00036 seconds, making it a better option for smaller vector sizes.
+This suggests that SIMD’s parallel processing capabilities provide a slight advantage over the scalar approach in the given range.